-Finally, at one point, Saint Aelred, says quite simply, "God is friendship."
+Finally, at one point, Saint Aelred suggested quite simply that, "God is friendship."
 Not just "God is Love," but "God is friendship."

 God is friendship.
-When we cultivate friendships, when we risk embarrassment and betrayal and honesty in order to make friends, when we dare to call someone our friend, when we are willing to travel together with someone, when we are willing to spill things with someone, we are very close to loving as God loves.
+When we cultivate friendships, when we risk embarrassment and betrayal and honesty with friends, when we dare to call someone our friend, when we are willing to travel together with someone, when we are willing to spill things with someone, we are very close to loving as God loves.
 We are very close to God.

-Today, we call our mother "friend."
-Jesus calls his disciples "friends."
-And he has called you and me to be his friends, too.
+Today, Jesus calls his disciples "friends."
+And he has called you and me to be friends, too.
 That friendship is the very love of God.